Clio Logo

 Stories abound regarding the CCC men at Star Lake and White Sand Lake.
 Characters like CCC project supervisor “Wild” Bill Cady built the road to White Sand Lake that is now called County Highway K and is designated a “Rustic Road.”
 Back in the day, the CCC road builders wrote “Wild Bill’s Road” on a large boulder.
 Sometimes, CCC men found trouble like raiding Wisconsin Conservation fyke nets and taking a dozen muskies for a fish fry back at the CCC mess hall.
 The CCC poachers were caught at Camp Crystal Lake and blamed too much beer for their violations.
 The Crystal Lake and Star Lake CCC projects included building and maintaining rearing ponds and fish hatcheries, improving trout streams, and stabilizing lake habitats.

 As the U.S. began to spool up preparations for World War II, CCC camps slowly became decommissioned to redirect resources and manpower to the war effort.
-Officially, Camp Crystal Lake ended in May of 1938 (some sources claim a later closing date), and Star Lake was disbanded in May of 1937.
+Officially, Camp Crystal Lake ended in May of 1938 (some sources claim a later closing date of 1941), and Star Lake was disbanded in May of 1937.
 By 1941, the Camp Crystal Lake campus on White Sand Lake was leased to create the Boy Scout Region 7 Adventure Canoe Base that operated into the 1980s.
 Star Lake CCC camp became a prized boat landing and campground in the Northern Highland American Legion Forest.

 After 1938, the Trout Lake Forestry Headquarters would have received their CCC project teams from Camp Mercer, located 2.5 miles east from the town of Manitowish Waters.
 Camp Mercer and all remaining CCC camps were disbanded in 1942 to respond to the U.S. formally entering World War II.